ibm-cloud-docs/vpc/vpn-limitations.md

 {{site.data.keyword.attribute-definition-list}}

-# VPN gateway limitations
+# VPN gateway limitations and known issues
 {: #vpn-limitations}

-Lists known limitations for IBM Cloud VPN for VPC.
+Lists known limitations and issues for IBM Cloud VPN for VPC.
 {: shortdesc}

+## Limitations
+{: #limitations-vpn-gateway}

 * A VPN gateway for VPC accepts VPN packets with [UDP Encapsulation of IPsec ESP Packets](https://datatracker.ietf.org/doc/html/rfc3948){: external} only.
 The [Encapsulating Security Payload (ESP)](https://datatracker.ietf.org/doc/html/rfc4303){: external} is not accepted.
 Make sure that the NAT-T feature is enabled on your on-premises VPN device.
 Also, make sure that UDP ports 500 and 4500 are allowed for both IBM VPC NACL and peer networks.
 * When multiple networks, subnets, or both are associated with either an {{site.data.keyword.cloud_notm}} VPN gateway or an on-premises device, avoid mixing policy-based and route-based VPNs.
 Policy-based VPNs create a tunnel for each target network range.
 However, route-based VPNs route everything to a peer device through a single tunnel.
 Therefore, when multiple network ranges are configured, only a single tunnel that is associated with a single-network range can be established.
 Combining contiguous subnets into a single superset CIDR is a valid workaround to this limitation.